NicolasLourenco/xcpretty-warning-counter/README.md

 # XCPretty Warning Counter

-A custom formatter for [xcpretty](https://github.com/supermarin/xcpretty) that counts warnings and outputs them in JSON format in a file named `warning-counts.json`
+A custom formatter for [xcpretty](https://github.com/supermarin/xcpretty) that counts warnings and outputs them in JSON and YAML format in a files named `warning-counts.json` and `warning-counts.yaml` respectively

 ## Installation